Samsung/tizen-docs/docs/application/tizen-studio/index.md

 > **Note**
 >
-> From Tizen Studio 3.5 onwards, support for 32 bit host for Windows and Ubuntu will be removed.
+> Support for Windows 32-bit and Ubuntu 32-bit will be deprecated from the next version of Tizen Studio.

 To develop your applications, use the set of tools provided by the Tizen Studio: